 The origins of the building at 3200 Franklin Boulevard, which today is home to a condominium development known as "Franklin Lofts," may be said to go back to May 7, 1898, and the sudden death of W. A. Ingham, a prominent Cleveland bookseller and publisher.
 Ingham's business had sustained a severe and unexpected loss in 1889 from which neither it nor he fully recovered, and, when he died, Ingham left his widow in a precarious financial condition.
 According to her late husband's will, she had two options.
 She could continue to live in their grand Italianate style house on the northwest corner of Franklin Avenue and Duane (West 32nd) Street, or she could sell the house and receive a lump sum of money from the estate.
 The widow in question was Mary B. Ingham (also known as Mary Bigelow Ingham), a Cleveland pioneer feminist, a charter member of the national Women's Christian Temperance Union, a co-founder of the Cleveland Institute of Art, and an author of numerous articles and books about the lives of nineteenth century women.
 She decided to stay in the house for the next two years while her husband's estate was being probated, taking in roomers to help pay the bills.
 As the estate proceedings drew to a close, she elected to have the house sold and, in the Fall of 1900, she moved out, taking up residence on the campus of Oberlin College.
 There, she continued to write and publish and, undoubtedly, continued to influence yet another generation of American women.

 W.A.
 Ingham's death in 1898, and the decision of Mary B. Ingham to move out of their house in 1900, paved the way for the Young Men's Christian Association (YMCA) to establish a branch facility on the west side of Cleveland.
 Since 1895, the Cleveland YMCA had been looking for an opportunity to do so.
 In 1897, it had mounted a campaign to establish a location, but, according to the March 18, 1900, edition of the Plain Dealer, it had failed for lack of support.
 When, in 1900, it came to the attention of a young men's club at the Franklin Avenue Methodist-Episcopal Church, located on the southwest corner of Franklin Avenue and Duane Street that the Ingham House, just across the street, was for sale, they mounted their own campaign to have it become the new west side YMCA.
 Prominent west side business men joined the effort.
-Robert Wallace, one of the founders of the Globe Iron Works and the president of American Shipbuilding Company--and also a former resident of Franklin Boulevard--purchased the Ingham house and donated it to the YMCA.
+Robert Wallace, the recently retired president of the Cleveland Shipbuilding Company, and as well a long-time resident of Franklin Boulevard, purchased the Ingham house and donated it to the YMCA.
 Others contributed the money necessary to construct a gymnasium addition onto the rear of the house.
 On November 5, 1901, the new West Side YMCA, which was initially called the West Side Boys Club, opened.
 Not only was it Cleveland's first YMCA branch located on the city's west side, but it was also, according to contemporary newspaper accounts, the first YMCA in the United States whose membership was restricted to boys between the ages of 12 and 18.

 The person who was tapped to head the new West Side YMCA was Mathew D. Crackel, Secretary of the Junior Department of the Central YMCA since 1897.
 Crackel, who had been living in downtown Cleveland, immediately moved to Franklin Boulevard, the street on which, except for a two-year stay in Jerusalem in the 1930s where he established a YMCA for Jewish and Palestinian boys, he would live for the rest of his life.
 Crackel was known for his moral compass, his motivational speeches and his extended hiking and camping trips.
 The most memorable of the latter were his annual "gypsy trips," which began in 1902.
 Each year, Crackel led a group of YMCA boys on long hikes that often covered hundreds of miles, and involved camping outdoors for weeks, before returning to Cleveland.
 Crackel also headed the first Boy Scout troop in Cleveland, which was formed at the West Side YMCA in 1910.
 He served as Secretary of the West Side YMCA until his retirement in 1933.